Lem Billings

-Kirk LeMoyne "Lem" Billings (April 15, 1916 – May 28, 1981) was an American businessman known for his close and long-time friendship with John F. Kennedy and the Kennedy family.
-Billings was a preparatory school roommate of Kennedy, an usher at his wedding, and a campaigner for his successful 1960 presidential bid.
-Joseph P. Kennedy Sr. called him "my second son," and he sometimes was an escort for several of the Kennedy women.
-After the assassination of his father, Robert F. Kennedy Jr. was placed in Billings' care for a time.
-Billings assisted Sargent Shriver as a trustee for the Kennedy family trusts.
+Kirk LeMoyne "Lem" Billings (April 15, 1916 – May 28, 1981) was an American businessman known for his close, long-standing friendship with John F. Kennedy and the Kennedy family.
+A graduate of Choate, Billings earned a bachelor's degree from Princeton University and a master's degree in business administration from Harvard University.
+He served in the AFS ambulance service and the U.S. Naval Reserve during World War II and later had a long career in advertising.
+Billings was a preparatory school roommate of Kennedy's, an usher at his wedding, and a campaigner for his successful 1960 presidential bid.
+During Kennedy's presidency, Billings acted as an unofficial aide to Kennedy and was a frequent visitor to the White House.
+Later, Billings assisted Sargent Shriver as a trustee of the Kennedy family trusts.